Bihari migrant woman emerges topper in Malayalam literacy exam in Kerala

-Malayalam is not her mother tongue, yet it did not become a hindrance for this 26-year old Bihari woman who emerged the topper in a literacy examination conducted in the classical language in Kerala for migrant labourers.
+A 26-year-old Bihari woman has proved language is no barrier as she emerged the topper in a literacy examination conducted in Kerala for migrant laborers.

-Hailing from a nondescript village in Bihar, Romiya Kathur imbibed the soul of Malayalam language and scored the first rank with full 100 marks in the examination held by the Kerala State Literacy Mission Authority recently.
+Romiya Kathur, hailing from a nondescript village in Bihar, scored the first rank with full 100 marks in the examination held by the Kerala State Literacy Mission Authority recently.

-Kathur had reached Kerala in search of a job along with her husband Saifullah and settled down in Umayanalloor in southern Kollam district six years ago.
+She had reached Kerala in search of a job along with her husband Saifullah and settled down in Umayanalloor in southern Kollam district in 2014.

-Running a tiny juice parlour here now, the woman, a mother of three, had written the exam at a local higher secondary school carrying her four-months-old baby daughter, Thamanna last month.
+The mother of three, who runs a juice parlour here, had written the exam at a local higher secondary school carrying her four-month-old baby daughter, Thamanna last month.

 A total of 1,998 migrant labourers had appeared for the literacy exam in the second phase of the scheme “Changathi” across the state on January 19.